tensorpack/tensorpack/README.md

 It's Yet Another TF high-level API, with __speed__, __readability__ and __flexibility__ built together.

 1. Focus on __training speed__.
-	+ Speed comes for free with tensorpack -- it uses TensorFlow in the __efficient way__ with no extra overhead.
+	+ Speed comes for free with Tensorpack -- it uses TensorFlow in the __efficient way__ with no extra overhead.
 	  On common CNNs, it runs training [1.2~5x faster](https://github.com/tensorpack/benchmarks/tree/master/other-wrappers) than the equivalent Keras code.

 	+ Data-parallel multi-GPU/distributed training strategy is off-the-shelf to use.